peterhoward42/vue-learning/README.md

         *  Add container template round content
     *  PostcodeApp is just a paragraph
-    *  Add in input block and output block o  Bring in bootstrap and hard coded content
+    *  Add in input block and output block
+*  Bring in bootstrap and hard coded content
     *  Title in big
     *  Input label, box and error
     *  Output labels * 4 with fixed output